Fulcrum Therapeutics, Inc. (FU - GuruFocus.com

 Then, on March 9, 2023, before the market opened, Fulcrum issued a press release announcing recent business highlights and the Company’s Q4 and full year 2022 financial results.
 The press release provided that in the clinical hold letter the Company received on February 24, 2023, the FDA referenced “preclinical data previously submitted in April, October and December 2022, and non-clinical and clinical evidence of hematological malignancies observed with other inhibitors of polycomb repressive complex 2 (PRC2),” and noted that “the profile of hematological malignancies observed in the non-clinical studies of FTX-6058 is similar to that observed with other inhibitors of PRC2, and that hematological malignancies have been reported clinically with other PRC2 inhibitors.”
 Finally, the FDA requested that Fulcrum “further define the population where the potential benefit of continued treatment with FTX-6058 outweighs potential risk.”
 On this news, Fulcrum’s stock price fell $1.44, or 23%, to close at $4.82 per share on March 9, 2023.

-What Now: Similarly situated shareholders may be eligible to participate in the class action against Fulcrum Therapeutics, Inc. Shareholders who want to act as lead plaintiff for the class should contact Robbins LLP.
+What Now: Similarly situated shareholders may be eligible to participate in the class action against Fulcrum Therapeutics, Inc. Shareholders who want to act as lead plaintiff for the class must file their papers by June 27, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.
 If you choose to take no action, you can remain an absent class member.
 For more information, click here.

 All representation is on a contingency fee basis.
 Shareholders pay no fees or expenses.